 The Company is a public limited company, which was incorporated in England and Wales on 5 March 2015.
 The address of its registered office is 25 Bedford Street, London, WC2E 9ES.
-The principal activity of the Group is a supplier and developer of telecommunication software solutions and equipment.
-In the prior year the principal activity was to act as a platform to acquire the entire issued share capital of Cerillion Technologies Limited for the purpose of admission to AIM.
-These financial statements have been prepared in accordance with International Financial Reporting Standards as adopted by the European Union (IFRSs) and IFRIC interpretations endorsed by the European Union (EU).
+The principal activity of the Group is the supply and development of telecommunication software solutions and equipment.
+These financial statements have been prepared in accordance with International Financial Reporting Standards as adopted by the European Union ("IFRSs") and IFRIC interpretations endorsed by the European Union ("EU").
 The financial statements have been prepared under the historical cost convention, except for derivative financial instruments which are held at fair value.
+There is no material difference between the fair value of financial assets and liabilities and their carrying amount.